apache/sis-site/source/command-line.md

 Example:

 {{< highlight bash >}}
-export PATH=$PWD/apache-sis-1.1/bin:$PATH
+export PATH=$PWD/apache-sis-{{% version %}}/bin:$PATH
 {{< / highlight >}}

 The remaining of this page assumes that the `bin` directory is on the search path.
-If not, the same examples can still be executed by replacing the `sis` command by `./apache-sis-1.1/bin/sis`.
+If not, the same examples can still be executed by replacing the `sis` command by `./apache-sis-{{% version %}}/bin/sis`.

 ## Optional dependencies    {#dependencies}

 Every JAR files present in the `lib` sub-directory will be included on the classpath during `sis` command execution.
-By default, the `lib` directory contains the `sis.jar` file with only GeoAPI JAXB API dependencies.
+By default, the `lib` directory contains the `sis-*.jar` files together with GeoAPI, JAXB and Apache Derby dependencies.
 However users can add other JAR files in that directory for the following optional dependencies:

-* **Derby driver —**
-  needed only if Apache SIS can not locate a JavaDB driver in the JDK installation directory.
-  This is not needed on Oracle JDK8 distribution, but needed for all OpenJDK versions and for Oracle JDK more recent than 8.

 * **UCAR netCDF library —**
   by default, SIS uses its own embedded netCDF reader which supports only the classical netCDF format, as standardized by OGC.
-  If there is a need to read files encoded in GRID or HDF formats, then one can copy the UCAR netCDF library in the `lib` sub-directory.
+  If there is a need to read files encoded in GRID or HDF formats, then copy the UCAR netCDF library in the `lib` sub-directory.
   If presents, the UCAR library should be detected and used automatically when SIS can not read a netCDF file by itself.

 # Usage    {#usage}